Find Your Perfect School

 Educational Qualifications: Bachelor’s degree in Geology and other related fields

 Food technology is an ideal career path if you are passionate about food and flavors.
 You are responsible for researching and analyzing everything that humans eat.

 You will figure out ways to make food taste better and last longer in storage.
 Food technologists must ensure that products pass the requirements set by the government.

-As food technologists, you must have ample knowledge in chemistry, microbiology, engineering, and other sciences to understand the underlying principles in food processing.
+As food technologists, you must have ample knowledge of chemistry, microbiology, engineering, and other sciences to understand the underlying principles of food processing.
 You will be working in laboratories, offices, and the field, often in a calm and pleasant setting.

 Educational Qualifications: A bachelor’s degree in Food Technology or other related fields